We may earn affiliate commissions for the recommended products. Learn more.

 Bluehost and Hostinger use different control panels.
 Hostinger uses hPanel, an in-house solution, and Bluehost combines cPanel with a native interface called My Sites.

 Hostinger's hPanel is used for all the main website and hosting management tasks.
-This is where you can install additional WordPress or any other content management systems, add domains, create subdomains, access file manager, and more.
+In the Websites section, you can install WordPress, and other content management systems, migrate websites, add domains, create subdomains, and access file manager.
 That's the main difference when compared to Bluehost, which only uses the control panel for advanced management tasks.

 hPanel is very clean-looking and functional.
 It's very easy to navigate it and find the tools you are looking for.
-Inspired by cPanel, it inherited that logical categorization of tools, putting them under such categories as Email, Software, Security, and so on.
+Inspired by cPanel, it inherited that logical categorization of tools, putting them under such categories as Email, Software, and Security.

 Additionally, Hostinger added a WordPress management area.

-You can use this dashboard to log in to the WordPress admin panel, turn on "maintenance" mode, manage caching, or update plugins in bulk.
+This dashboard allows you to log into the WordPress admin panel, turn on maintenance mode, manage caching, and update plugins in bulk.

-Overall, Hostinger's control panel is very straightforward, functional, and beginner-friendly.
+Overall, I found Hostinger's control panel to be very straightforward, functional, and beginner-friendly.

-Bluehost’s cPanel may be a bit more familiar to many of you, even with the skin that matches the provider's branding.
+Bluehost’s cPanel may be a bit more familiar to you, even with the colors that match the provider's branding.
 It gives access to more advanced hosting settings, such as access to file manager, phpMyAdmin for databases, and free webmail client management.

 Bluehost tweaked its cPanel quite a lot, integrating it into its management area.

-What is important to remember here is that both Hostinger and Bluehost made their user interfaces easy to use and navigate.
-No matter which one you go for, you won’t have a hard time.
+It’s important to remember that Hostinger and Bluehost both made their user interfaces easy to use and navigate.
+You won't have a hard time no matter which one you go for.

 Extra hosting management features

-One area where Bluehost steps up is the extra features that help manage websites.
+In my opinion, one area where Hostinger is better is the extra features that help manage websites.
 Bluehost includes site staging and marketing management straight from the control panel.
-Hostinger, on the other hand, can only be proud of the account-sharing feature.
+Hostinger, however, can take pride in its account-sharing feature.
+Also, the WordPress staging tool has been introduced in Hostinger’s web hosting service.

-Hostinger has been promising to add a website staging tool for quite a while now, but it's still not there.
-However, it does have an account-sharing feature.
-You can add team members to your account and provide them with their own login credentials.
+You can add team members to your Hostinger account and provide them with their own login credentials.
 Also, you can give them varying privileges.
 For example, you can allow them to use billing details to purchase services or not.
 You can also restrict their access to specific websites if you manage more than one.

 This is a great tool when it comes to privacy and security.
 It can even be implemented to suit agency needs.
 For example, you can host your clients' websites and give them separate access to the control panel.